Mid-Island Y JCC Builds a Nature Classroom

-A large, underused interior courtyard caught her eye: children occasionally played there with plastic toys, but they hardly noticed they were outside.
+A large, underused interior courtyard caught her eye.
+Children occasionally played there with plastic toys, but they hardly noticed they were outside.
 In its place, Rhya envisioned a lush nature classroom for free play, biology lessons, and nature exploration.

 Rhya and her team of parents found other ways to cut costs.
 They bought a greenhouse kit instead of having one custom-designed.
-They laid their own stage instead of using a contractor.
+They also laid their own stage instead of using a contractor.
 Home Depot donated select supplies for the classroom, and Starbucks volunteers joined the team of parents and JCC staff in installing it.

 Over eight laborious days in August, the classroom took shape: the crew mixed cement, wheeled in rocks, assembled the greenhouse, dug holes in the ground with rented equipment, and planted trees.

 Today, the nature classroom buzzes with activity.
-Each week, almost 300 toddlers and nursery school aged children use the space, along with senior citizens and special needs children on a rotating basis.
+Each week, almost 300 toddlers and nursery school aged children use the space, along with senior citizens and specials needs children on a rotating basis.
 Even outside groups have asked to use the classroom.

 Teachers from other Jewish institutions have received training at the Mid-Island Y on nature education.
 The JCC and North Shore Synagogue co-sponsored family workshops to show parents how to teach their kids about the outdoors.
 The classroom has become a central part of the JCC, both literally and figuratively.

 Lessons in the classroom highlight environmental values, like the importance of recycling and avoiding littering.
 Jewish values are present, too, especially around Jewish holidays.
-Before Passover, for example, the children gather parsley they’ve grown to use as the karpas herb at their Seder.
-Around Sukkot, the harvest holiday, they pick apples and pears.
+Before Passover, for example, the children gather parsley they’ve grown to use as the karpas herb at their Seder. around Sukkot, the harvest holiday, they pick apples and pears.

 “We want children to have a connection to the outdoor world,” Rhya said.
 “We don’t want them to be afraid they’re going to melt in the rain or snow.
-This place gives them a chance to learn that.”
+This place gives them a chance to learn that.